ScienceFlightPlanner/grd2stream/README.md

 # grd2stream

-## Description
-The `grd2stream` QGIS plugin computes and displays streamlines based on velocity grids.
-This plugin requires **GMT (Generic Mapping Tools)** for core functionality.
-For compatibility with all GDAL file formats (e.g., NetCDF, GTiFF, etc.), ensure GMT version 6 is installed.
+The `grd2stream` QGIS plugin allows to comfortably **generate multiple flowlines from velocity grids** by selecting seed points.
+This plugin utilizes **GMT6** to ensure compatibility with all GDAL file formats!

+---

+## Platform Support
+> The plugin installs GMT6 in an isolated Conda environment, which **<u>does not</u> affect any existing native GMT6 installations** on your system

+### macOS & Linux
+- ✅ Fully supported

+### Windows
+- 🚧 Coming Soon!
+Currently under development...

+---

+## Troubleshooting
+- For detailed logs, check the QGIS Python console!

 ---